brisa-build/brisa/packages/docs/building-your-application/routing/pages-and-layouts.md

 See the difference between Brisa Components and React Components [here](/building-your-application/components-details/server-components).

+> [!NOTE]
+>
+> Once you have defined the layout, you don't have to import it into your pages, it will automatically be applied to all pages.
+To apply different layouts to different pages, take a look at [multi-layouts](#example-of-multi-layouts).

 ## Index routes

 The router will automatically route files named `index` to the root of the directory.